-In Youth Centers: The First Tee DRIVE
+In Youth Centers: First Tee Community Program

 We believe our values extend beyond the golf course, which is why we launched a program to meet youth where they spend time.

-How The First Tee DRIVE Works
+How First Tee Community Program Works

 Our lesson plans introduce youth to golf through activities that resemble sports they may already be familiar with, like baseball, football, bowling, and tennis.
 Instructors receive an activity guide that includes: